From February 22-27: A week and its perspective at the Seoul Museum of Art.

 Tuesday 23 February 2010

 SeMA is open, not crowded and not hassling me about handing over the press pass.
 A 10,000 won extra banana money without once having to say to them, “Can I getta, can I getta, can I getta?”
-Through the theme-park-famous Campbell’s’ sIMG_0045aoup can and into Warhol’s looking glass everyone enters.
+Through the theme-park-famous Campbell’s’ soup can and into Warhol’s looking glass everyone enters.

 The phrase the loudest one entering the room becomes the weakest one in the room doesn’t fly over here.
 Fifty feet above the ground floor and approaching Warhol’s, Yellow Banana, Korean women unironically and unapologetically are exchanging cameras and scrambling around the banana.
 It’s become common behavior not giving any still moments a chance; better instead to make any possible connection to the trendy then let fly into a session of machine gun photography.
 Annoying behavior at a museum really and anything other than cool bananas.